Semiparametric Bayesian Difference-in-Differences: Theory for Semiparametric Bayesian Outcome Regression

-The next assumption concerns the prior stability condition, which is common to semiparametric Bayesian inference \cite{ghosal2017fundamentals}.
+The next assumption concerns the prior stability condition, which is common to semiparametric Bayesian inference \citep{ghosal2017fundamentals}.
 This facilitates the technical proof for which we need to consider the perturbation along the least favorable direction.
-For standard parametric models, the absolute continuity of the prior density suffices.
-However, for nonparametric priors, the very notion of a Radon-Nikodym density is non-trivial, and one needs to apply the Cameron-Martin theorem; see Proposition I.20 in \cite{ghosal2017fundamentals}.
 For that purpose, we introduce some necessary terminologies related to the general Gaussian process.
-Such a process determines a so-called reproducing kernel Hilbert space (RKHS) $\left(\mathbb{H}^m,\|\cdot\|_{\mathbb{H}^m}\right)$.

-Our Bayesian method based on standard Gaussian process priors in Algorithm \ref{algorithm_1} does not include a correction involving the Riesz representer $\gamma_0$ as defined in \eqref{riesz:def}.
+Such a process determines the reproducing kernel Hilbert space (RKHS) $\left(\mathbb{H}^m,\|\cdot\|_{\mathbb{H}^m}\right)$.
+Our Bayesian method in Algorithm \ref{algorithm_1} does not include any correction involving the Riesz representer $\gamma_0$ as defined in \eqref{riesz:def}.
 Yet to establish prior stability, an approximation condition for $\gamma_0$ is imposed, requiring sufficient regularity of the propensity score $\pi_0(\cdot)$.
 We introduce the ball in $\mathbb{H}^m$ centered at the true Riesz representer $\gamma_0$ given by